Lane End Conference Centre have exceeded green initiative targets for the year by reducing single-use plastic by 75%.

 Our commitment to green initiatives and sustainability have drawn much praise and recognition form the IACC.

 Two months ago Lane End was awarded the coveted European Innovation Award for our determination to make the planet a better place.
-And what started as 5 green initiates back in January quickly tripled in size as we took it upon ourselves to find solutions that will secure the very future of our industry.Here are those fifteen steps in full, measure we believe are making a real differnce:
+And what started as 5 green initiatives back in January quickly tripled in size as we took it upon ourselves to find solutions that will secure the very future of our industry.Here are those fifteen steps in full, measures we believe are making a real differnce: